 Turtle, tortoise, or terrapin?
 What’s in a name?

-In America, all chelonians that live in or near water are commonly referred to as turtles, whereas in countries where British English is used (such as in the United Kingdom and South Africa), the word turtle refers to species that live in marine environments, while terrapins are those that live in freshwater, and tortoises are land-dwelling species.
+In America, all chelonians that live in or near water are commonly referred to as turtles, whereas in countries where British English is used (such as in the United Kingdom and South Africa), the word turtle relates to species that live in marine environments.
+At the same time, terrapins are those that live in freshwater, and tortoises are land-dwelling species.

 Marine-based turtles spend most of their lives at sea, only returning to land to lay eggs.
 Their shells are flat and streamlined to help reduce drag while swimming.
 Unlike land-based tortoises who have short, sturdy legs, turtles have flipper-like limbs that help them to swim more efficiently – though this makes getting around on land far more difficult.